Find Trade Colleges

 16% Percent Racial-Ethnic Minorities*

 Ground Transportation runs middle of the road when it comes to popularity, ranking #44 out of all the trade school majors we track.
 In 2021, about 125 graduates completed their associate’s degree in this field.
-This major attracts more men than women.
-About 94% of the graduates in this field are male.
+This major tends to be male dominated.
+About 94% of recent graduates are men.

 Racial-Ethnic Diversity